Mass and Public Transit

 The Metropolitan Council Transit Operations (MCTO) system operates a full schedule of buses throughout the Minneapolis/Saint Paul metropolitan area.
 For schedule and route information, call 612-373-3333 or visit www.metrotransit.org.
 Other Minnesota cities with bus services available include Duluth Transit Authority (218-722-4426), Saint Cloud Metropolitan Transit Commission (320-251-1499) and Rochester City Lines (507-288-4353).

-Minnesota's Light Rail Transit (LRT) system makes getting around easy with 17 stops along the Hiawatha Line, including stops at the Mall of America in Bloomington and the Minneapolis/Saint Paul International Airport, as well as several stops in downtown Minneapolis.
+Minnesota's Light Rail Transit (LRT) system makes getting around easy with 17 stops along the Blue Line, including stops at the Mall of America in Bloomington and the Minneapolis/Saint Paul International Airport, as well as several stops in downtown Minneapolis.
+The new Green Line travels from Minneapolis to Saint Paul with various stops along the way and into downtown Saint Paul and Union Depot.
 Visit www.metrotransit.org for additional information, including full route schedules, where to purchase tickets and how to ride.

 There are more than 125 public airports in Minnesota; the largest being MSP International Airport in Richfield.
 For specific information about traveler services, log onto www.mspairport.com.